ioloizou/advanced-visual-geometry/README.md

 ## Overview

-The labs in this repository focus on various topics covered in the course, like image affine and metric rectification, estimation of fundamental matrix and 3D reconstruction, and visual odometry.
+The labs in this repository focus on various topics covered in the course, like image affine and metric rectification, estimation of fundamental matrix, 3D reconstruction and visual odometry.

 ## Contents